Characters of the Final Fantasy XIII series: Hope Estheim

-In Final Fantasy XIII-2, a 24-year-old Hope is leader of the scientific expedition group known as the Academy a decade after the events of Final Fantasy XIII.
+In Final Fantasy XIII-2, which takes place a decade after the events of Final Fantasy XIII, a 24-year-old Hope is the leader of the scientific expedition group known as the Academy.
 He helps Noel and Serah in their journey to find Lightning when they arrive in his time.
 Other than knowing that time travel is possible and wishing to undo events of the past, Hope is planning on reviving Cocoon with a different power source.
-Originally planning to create an artificial fal'Cie, he is dissuaded upon seeing a vision of Serah fighting his creation.
+While originally planning to create an artificial fal'Cie, he is dissuaded upon seeing a vision of Serah fighting his creation.
 He and his assistant Alyssa Zaidelle then use a time capsule to go 387 years into the future to oversee Hope's New Cocoon Project, a plan to build a man-made Cocoon in preparation for Cocoon's destined fall in the next century.
-When the old Cocoon does fall, Hope and Sazh manage to rescue Vanille and Fang from the crystal pillar before it crumbles.
+When the old Cocoon falls, Hope and Sazh manage to rescue Vanille and Fang from the crystal pillar before it crumbles.

 In Lightning Returns, Hope resides in a special base constructed within the new Cocoon called the Ark, communicating with Lightning via a wireless com-link.
 Hope is returned to his 14-year-old image and stripped of his emotions by Bhunivelze, but retains his memories from the past two games.
 He is instrumental in keeping the world going, for as Lightning completes quests and fulfills missions, he uses energy generated from those acts to prolong the world's life.
-On the final day, Hope reveals that he acted as Bhunivelze's eyes and ears, and will now be disposed of.
+On the final day, Hope reveals that he acted as Bhunivelze's eyes and ears and will now be disposed of.
 Bhunivelze then uses Hope as an avatar, speaking with Lightning and capturing her allies.
-During the final battle Lightning frees him from Bhunivelze's control, then Hope aids her in defeating Bhunivelze for good.
+During the final battle, Lightning frees him from Bhunivelze's control and he aids her in defeating Bhunivelze for good.

 At the 2009 TGS event, it was revealed that Hope's silver hair was meant for Lightning, but when her hair color was decided as pink, Hope received the silver hair coloring instead.
 Hope's Academy uniform for XIII-2 was designed by Hideo Minaba.
 While he was portrayed as sensitive and vulnerable in XIII, for XIII-2, the game's director wished to portray Hope as a more mature, authoritative person.
 According to Toriyama, how Hope matured, as seen through Lightning's eyes, formed one of the main story themes for Lightning Returns.
 He was originally going to have a third unique design for the game, but the team eventually decided to settle on his original teenage appearance.
 In a later interview, he said that while the character was much liked by the team, he felt that Hope lacked the heroic image that could make him a leading character.
 Watanabe later said that he felt Hope helped complete Lightning's character and enable her to grow as a person.
 Hope is voiced by Vincent Martella in English and Yūki Kaji in Japanese.